RisingStack/react-easy-state/README.md

 ## Contributing

 Contributions are always welcome.
 Just send a PR against the master branch or open a new issue.
 Please make sure that the tests and the linter pass and the coverage remains decent.
 Thanks!

-## The NX Framework

-This library is a side project of the front-end framework I have been working on in the past year.
-Please take a look at the [NX Framework](https://nx-framework.com/) if you have some time.
-Thanks and have a nice day!